 At most invites, at all levels, there is less time given for warm ups.

-Additionally, I don’t like my throwers leaving their big throws in warm-up either, so they should be ready to blast big throws by the 5th, 6th, 7th, throw.
+Additionally, I don’t like my throwers leaving their big throws in warm-up either.
+They should be ready to blast big throws by the 5th, 6th, 7th, throw.

 Dual meets are a bit more relaxed, but in invites you gotta be ready to go.